alych9/alych9.github.io/index.md

     <td width="75%">
        <p><b>Deink the dark</b></p>
        <p><small><b>Team leader of UESTC-2021-iGEM Team</b> </small></p>
        <p><small><b> Office paper is an important category of paper products accounting for a quarter of the global annual paper consumption.
-However office waste paper, such a high-quality renewable resource, cannot enter easily into the recycling system, and is completely idle or waste.
-To solve this, we build a bio-deinking system to do environmentally friendly enzymatical deinking.
+However office waste
+        paper, such a high-quality renewable resource, cannot enter easily into the recycling system, and is completely idle or waste.
+To solve this, we build a bio- deinking system to do environmentally friendly enzymatical deinking.
 Additionally, to complete the recycling directly in which the waste paper is produced, we builded a hardware device (Deinker) that can realize automatically paper recycling and deinking in the office.</small></p>
        <a href="https://2021.igem.org/Team:UESTC-China">[Project Wiki]</a>
        <a href="https://2021.igem.org/Team:UESTC-China/Team">[Team Members]</a>
        <a href="https://video.igem.org/w/p/m36RVd4xsAyjiXBrDvopTf?playlistPosition=292&resume=true">[Short Promotion Video]</a>